uhasker/getting-things-done-in-next-js/src/chapter1/12-packages.md

 ### Creating a Package

 The heart of any JavaScript package is the `package.json` file.
-This should contain a JSON with important information about the package like its name, version, and many other things.
+This should contain JSON with important information about the package like its name, version, and many other things.

 Here is the minimal `package.json`: